MAND: Modality-Aware Novelty Detection for Open-World Egocentric Activity Recognition: Introduction

 A recent effort, MONET~\cite{chee2025monet}, advances multimodal egocentric OWCL by incorporating modality-specific heads and pseudo-OOD-based dynamic thresholds into an online continual learning pipeline.
-However, MONET relies solely on the main logits for novelty scoring, without leveraging the modality-specific evidence encoded in individual RGB and IMU logits.
-These logits capture complementary spatial and kinematic cues, respectively.
-Because the main logits are primarily driven by RGB, the resulting novelty scores can underrepresent the discriminative contribution of other modalities, particularly IMU, as illustrated in \cref{fig:modality_dominance}.
-This imbalance becomes more pronounced over time, as IMU is more susceptible to catastrophic forgetting, further degrading its discriminability and reducing separability between known and novel activities.
+However, MONET relies solely on the main fused logits for novelty scoring, without leveraging modality-specific evidence from individual RGB and IMU logits.
+Because the main fused logits are primarily driven by RGB, the resulting novelty scores can underrepresent other modalities, particularly IMU, as illustrated in \cref{fig:modality_dominance}.
+This imbalance becomes more pronounced over time, as IMU tends to be more susceptible to catastrophic forgetting, degrading its discriminability and reducing separability between known and novel activities.

-To address this, we propose MAND, a modality-aware framework for multimodal egocentric OWCL that tackles the problem through two complementary components.
-At inference, \textit{Modality-aware Adaptive Scoring} (MoAS) estimates a sample-wise reliability weight for each modality from its energy score and adaptively integrates weighted modality logits into the main logits, thereby better exploiting complementary modality cues for novelty detection.
-During training, \textit{Modality-wise Representation Stabilization Training} (MoRST) equips each modality encoder with a lightweight classification head and preserves per-modality decision boundaries across tasks via modality-specific logit distillation on replayed exemplars.
-By preserving discriminative per-modality prediction scores throughout the task stream, MoRST enables MoAS to leverage more stable modality-specific signals for better-calibrated novelty estimation at inference.
+To address this, we propose MAND, a modality-aware framework for multimodal egocentric OWCL with two complementary components.
+At inference, \textit{Modality-aware Adaptive Scoring} (MoAS) uses replay exemplars to estimate the reliability of each modality for a given sample with respect to known activities.
+Based on this sample-wise reliability, MoAS adaptively adjusts the contribution of modality-specific logits and produces a novelty score that better reflects complementary modality evidence.
+During training, \textit{Modality-aware Representation Stabilization Training} (MoRST) equips each modality encoder with a lightweight classification head and preserves per-modality decision boundaries across tasks via modality-wise logit distillation on replay exemplars.
+By stabilizing these representations, MoRST provides more reliable modality-specific signals for novelty scoring at inference.

+Extensive experiments on a public multimodal egocentric benchmark demonstrate the effectiveness of MAND.
+MAND consistently outperforms competitive baselines across different sequence-length settings for both novel activity detection and known-class classification.
+Notably, MAND achieves substantial reductions in FPR95, indicating more reliable rejection of novel activities near the known--novel boundary.
+These consistent gains across settings highlight the importance of exploiting modality-specific evidence at both inference and training time for reliable multimodal egocentric OWCL.